maxskewes/papa-gs/README.md

 # Papa G's Organic Tofu
 ### an early version of a product website
+#### please view my repo 'papa-gs-tofu-website' for a reworked and modernized version
 This project was initiated with [Create React App](https://github.com/facebook/create-react-app), built with [ReactJS](https://react.dev/) and used some components from the [Chakra-UI](https://chakra-ui.com/) library.

 ### Design